jkkarul/G5CultureWebsite/README.md

-# KoshkaWebsite
+# Men Of Culture Website
-made by a dumbass yay
+made by a group of retarded Individuals